manteca/backup-spotyfy/README.md

 ``python save_tracks.py unsername``
 It's save a txt file with the music you've saved on spotify.
 Not your list.

+``Run python save_tracks.py -h`` for help

 # ToDo
-* Let the user chose different formtas of output
+* Let the user chose different formtas of output (JSON, CVS, TXT )
-* Optimize the code....a lot.
+* Optimize the code.
-* Add verbose option (Now is on by default)
+* Option for ampunt of tracks to export
+* Clean the code
 * lunch it with docker..

-* Think of more idias
+* Think of more ideas